danielpwarren/open-blt/README.md

 ## Run logging

-This project loggs runs using WandB.
+This project logs training runs using WandB.
 To view current and past runs, visit the [WandB project page](https://wandb.ai/danielpwarren/open-blt).

 ## Research Plan and Timeline